haifengl/bigdata/README.md

 symmetric architecture is based on consistent hashing to distribute data around the cluster.
 In consistent hashing, the output range of a hash function is treated as a ring.
-Riak uses the SHA1 hash function to map the keys of data items to a 160-bit integer space which is divided into equally-sized partitions.
+Riak uses the SHA1 hash function to map the keys of data items to an 160-bit integer space which is divided into equally-sized partitions.
 Each virtual node (vnode) will claim a partition on the ring.
 The physical nodes each attempt to run roughly an equal number of vnodes.
 Consistent hashing ensures data is evenly